MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 ## Clang-Tidy configuration

+By default, Clang-Tidy runs the `clang-analyzer-*` checks when enabled.
+To see the list of checks, run `clang-tidy -list-checks` in a developer command prompt.
 You can configure the checks that clang-tidy runs inside Visual Studio via the **Clang-Tidy Checks** option.
 This input is provided to the **`--checks`** argument of the tool.
 Any further configuration can be included in custom *`.clang-tidy`* files.
 For more information, see the [Clang-Tidy documentation on LLVM.org](https://clang.llvm.org/extra/clang-tidy/).

 ## See also